403pagelabs/outbound-operator/README.md

 # Outbound Operator

 A plugin that logs, blocks and rewrites outbound HTTP requests from your WordPress site.
-Updates for this plugin are served from this Github repo and not wordpress.org.
+Updates for this specific plugin are served from this Github repo and not wordpress.org.

 ## Features